 Highlights of Campus Involvement

-Work with students to grow plants in the greenhouse.
+Work with student researchers and Science Club to grow plants in the greenhouse

-Serve as College of Arts & Sciences Representative on University Graduate Affairs Committee.
+Served as College of Arts & Sciences Representative on the University’s Graduate Affairs Committee